omntech/10-projects-1-repo/1-efood-landingPage/README.md

-Photo of EFood landing page
+Photo of EFood landing page /*NOT FULL-PAGE */

 ![efood](./EFood.png)

-! not FULL-PAGE